t765432118-creator/websites/shizuku/guide/setup.md

 Many manufacturers have made modifications to the Android system that prevent Shizuku from working properly.

-### Start via wireless debugging: keeps showing "Searching for pairing service"
+#khb## Start via wireless debugging: keeps showing "Searching for pairing service"

 Please allow Shizuku to run in the background.